Kitware/ParaView/Documentation/dev/git/develop.md

     Caveats:
     * To add data follow these [vtk instructions][].
+    * To add icons, Kitware's graphic designer may be able to help create an SVG icon.

     Commit messages must contain a brief description as the first line and a more detailed description of what the commit contains.
 If